TomDemeranville/orcid-update-java/README.md

 Create Unit tests that perform a round trip login?
 Or at least mock one.
 Maybe use HTMLUnit. [example for google oauth](http://sumeet70.wordpress.com/2013/03/04/google-oauth-and-junit/)

-Split out Oricd Client and XML bindings into separate maven artifact.
-Make this availble in public maven repository.

 Externalise configuration for index.jsp

 Improve error handling - server vs client vs 404 errors

-Add helpers for OrcidPublicClient

 Handle refresh tokens properly